 Arthur Eddington, who led the expedition to prove Einstein’s Theory of Relativity, they had a lot in common: “[the speed of light] is the speed at which the mass of matter becomes infinite,” where “lengths contract to zero” and—most surprisingly—where “clocks stand still.”

+British scientist Arthur Eddington was one of the most prominent astrophysicists and was Director of the Cambridge Observatory, a seat originally held by the father of British science, Sir Isaac Newton.
 The then obscure German theorist Albert Einstein had spent years working on his General Theory of Relativity, a theory that threatened two centuries of Newtonian certainty and the foundations of British science.

 Arthur Eddington, 1929: The Nature of the Physical World.